rad-cmd/ctmp-proxy/README.md

 # CTMP Proxy for Operation WIRE STORM

-A high-speed, multi-threaded TCP proxy in C++17 implementing the CoreTech Message Protocol (CTMP), now extended for sensitive-message checksum validation.
+A high-speed, multi-threaded TCP proxy in C++17 implementing the CoreTech Message Protocol (CTMP), extended for sensitive-message checksum validation.

 ---